 David Horowitz, a conservative political author and commentator, put forth the Academic Bill of Rights in 2004 over concern that universities had become overly political and were excluding conservative views.
-(In this photo by Gage Skidmore, Horowitz is speaking at the Conservative Political Action Conference in Washington D.C. on February 12, 2011.
-CC By-SA 3.0)
+(Photo by Gage Skidmore via Wikimedia Commons, CC BY-SA 3.0)

 The Academic Bill of Rights is a three-part document offering a definition of academic freedom and presenting a number of “rights” that students and faculty should have in scholarship and in the classroom to protect academic freedom and reduce ideological intimidation.